daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/volumes/pv.md

 ## Persistent Volume (PV)

+A PV is an abstraction representing storage available to the cluster, i.e. cluster-level storage resource exposed to Kubernetes.
+It represents storage that could come from many backends, including NFS, Ceph, LVMs, local disks, etc. PVs point to storage, but they do not create or manage the underlying storage system.

 Storage resource located in the cluster.
 Administrators can manually (static) provision PVs or they can be **dynamically provisioned using Storage Classes**.
 PVs are mapped to external storage assets.
 However, you cannot map an external storage volume to multiple PVs i.e. cannot have 50GB external storage that has two 25GB PVs.

 ```yaml